hexbatch/apple-core/core-docs/step-2-attributes/standard-attributes.md

 * model - binary (to store rendering models)
 * audio - base attribute type for sound file urls - json has url , start at offset, loop, total play time
 * video - base attribute type for video urls - json has url , start at offset,  total play time
-* (for sets when token enters) default position inside set.
-When a token enters, if it does not have its positioning attribute set, then assigned this
+* (for sets when element enters) default position inside set.
+When a element enters, if it does not have its positioning attribute set, then assigned this

 ### Organization

-Read only tags, to sort tokens.
+Read only tags, to sort elements.
 By default, tags can be read by everyone and written to by no one

 Base tag attribute, which has direct children being tag categories, then more specific tags inherit from the categories.

-Tags should be about what the token contains, or what the token is about
+Tags should be about what the element contains, or what the element is about

-* user - the token is about a user
+* user - the element is about a user
-* media - the token has media such as image, pdf, or video urls
+* media - the element has media such as image, pdf, or video urls
 * media-url -? the attribute has a url for viewing
 * media-mime - the mime type of the media
-* documentation - the token has markdown files to explain stuff
+* documentation - the element has markdown files to explain stuff
-* file - this token is some uploaded thing, it can be media or not
+* file - this element is some uploaded thing, it can be media or not
 * folder - this set acts like a folder to store files